5nail000/MtGui_ProfitCalculator/README.md

 For more information about the library, you can check out the article published by Vasiliy Sokolov: [Article on MQL5](https://www.mql5.com/ru/articles/6549).

-You can also find the original repository of the library here: [TradePanelForm Repository](https://github.com/PublicMqlProjects/TradePanelForm).
+You can also find the original repository of the library here: [MtGuiController Repository](https://github.com/PublicMqlProjects/MtGuiController).

 ## Features
 - **Date Selection**: Choose the date range for profit calculation.